Honza-R/mopac-ml/README.md

 Models
 ------

-The `models` directory contains the ML model used by the code.
-The default model used in the published version of PM6-ML is the `PM6-ML_correction_seed8_best.ckpt` file.
+The `models` directory contains the ML models.
+The default model used in the version of PM6-ML published in the preprint referenced below is the `PM6-ML_correction_seed8_best.ckpt` file.
+Four more models which ranked next in our selection are also provided but not used my MOPAC-ML.

+This repository contain also the model files for the standalone MD potential discussed in the paper and trained in the same way as PM6-ML.
+These are not used by MOPAC-ML.
+The files are named `TorchMD-NET-ET_standalone_*`.

 License
 -------